dokryconn/Dokters-Prescription/README.md

 Once these blocks of code are activated and edited to your personal preference, they will allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

 ### Calibrating the **MOUSE CLICK HOTKEYS** within `Dok's Rx (Raw).AHK`:

+**NOTE:** By default, the **MOUSE CLICK HOTKEYS** in **`Dok's Rx (Raw),AHK`** are deactivated to keep this portion of the script in a "template code" format.
+There are detailed instruction comments within the **`Dok's Rx (Raw).AHK`** script file to guide you through customizing the script.

+ - The deactivated blocks of code can be activated by removing the `/*`and `*/` brackets surrounding the block of code for each deactivated block.

+ - In addition to removing the comment block brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
+There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

+Once these blocks of code are activated and edited to your personal preference, they will allow you to click on your specified screen coordinates by using a hotkey.

+_[Go to the "Optional* "Dokter’s Prescription" shortcuts section](#Optional*-"Dokter’s-Prescription"-shortcuts) above, to reference the keyboard shortcuts for this feature.

 The default shortcuts for **Ableton Live** and **Spotify** use a few hotkeys that send mouse clicks to specified screen coordinates.
 These will need to be adjusted for your screen size/resolution.
 There are instruction comments within the script to guide you through calibrating these mouse click coordinates: